Choline is cognitive booster which is often included in pre-workout supplements for its ability to improve mental focus.

-Can Choline Improve Mental Focus?
+Does Choline Improve Mental Focus?

 Choline assists in the formation of a compound called acetylcholine (a.k.a. the “learning” neurotransmitter), so after you take it you’ll feel like you can hear colours.

-When we consider that exercise depletes our body’s natural reserves of acetylcholine, it makes sense that topping up with a supplement should improve performance.
-Also, by increasing acetylcholine we should also be able to enhance muscle contraction force and even the mind/muscle connection, so it’s easy to see why choline could be a very good pre-workout ingredient!
+Also, by increasing our total acetylcholine we should also be able to enhance muscle contraction force and even the mind/muscle connection, so we can see why choline is a strong contender for a pre-workout formula.
 (2, 3)

-Unfortunately, all of the above is dead wrong.
-Yep, this is one of those crazy situations life takes your best laid plans and kicks you straight in the bollocks.
+Yep, this is one of those crazy situations where life takes something that totally makes sense “in theory” and kicks you straight in the balls:

-In fact, the only human trails to show positive results are those which involve children.
-The most notable came in 2020 via the Journal of Neurodevelopment Disorders.
-In this review study, researchers followed up with the participants involved in a choline study performed four years earlier and discovered that the children who used choline displayed noticeably better memory and nonverbal intelligence than those who did not.
-So while it’s not the cognitive booster we thought, it may be useful for your kids (more research is needed, though).
+In fact, the only human trail to show even a slight positive effect involved children.
+Arriving in 2020 via the Journal of Neurodevelopment Disorders, researchers followed up with the participants of a choline study from four years ago and discovered that the kids who used choline now showed noticeably better memory and non-verbal intelligence than those who did not use choline.
 (8)

 Choline + Huperzine A